Dissipative protection of a GKP qubit in a high-impedance superconducting circuit driven by a microwave frequency comb: Modular Hamiltonian engineering in a Josephson circuit

 \section{Modular Hamiltonian engineering in a Josephson circuit}

-For the sake of pedagogy, we now describe a control method to engineer a Hamiltonian involving the two modular stabilizers in a simple superconducting circuit.
-The key ideas of the protocol for modular dissipation engineering described in Sec.~\ref{sec:dissipationengineering} are already present in this toy example.
+For the sake of pedagogy, we now describe a control method to engineer a Hamiltonian involving the two modular stabilizers of the infinite-energy GKP code in a simple superconducting circuit.
+The method is similar to that introduced in \cite{kolesnikow2023} and the key ideas of the protocol for modular dissipation engineering described in Sec.~\ref{sec:dissipationengineering} are already present in this toy example.
 The goal here is to synthesize the GKP Hamiltonian

 in the rotating frame of a superconducting resonator.
 This Hamiltonian has a degenerate ground state corresponding to the two infinite-energy GKP states $|\pm Z_{\infty}\rangle$.\\